ISISComputingGroup/ibex_developers_manual/Dashboard.md

 C:\Instrument\Apps\EPICS\misc\upgrade\master\data\dashboard_muon.db
 ```

 The dashboards points at PVs prefixed with `%MYPVPREFIX:CS:DASHBOARD:` and postfixed with either `VALUE` or `LABEL` to get the values of the value or label respectively.
-The data type of these PVs must be strings, and they must therefore be less than 40 characters long.
-To be visible in the web dashboard, they must additionally have `info(archive, "VAL")` to be visible on the web dashboard.
+The data type of these PVs must be strings, and they must therefore be less than 40 characters long. **To be visible in the web dashboard, they must additionally be archived using `info(archive, "VAL")`**.

 Examples:
 ```